- Search The Registry

 - My Account

 Born in New York City, the younger of two sons of Sarah Mae Manning and Percival Clark, immigrants from the Anglo-Caribbean islands.
 His mother was born in Saint Kitts, while his father was Jamaican.
 The couple separated before their second son was born.
-He was an outstanding student at Boston English High School and then attended Winston-Salem Teacher's College.
+He was an outstanding Boston English High School student and then attended Winston-Salem Teacher's College.
 Farrakhan was an excellent musician; he played the violin and was a calypso singer.
-It was as a singer that he earned his livelihood before converting to the Nation of Islam (NOI) in the 1950s.
+As a singer, he earned his livelihood before converting to the Nation of Islam (NOI) in the 1950s.
 He quickly worked his way up to a leadership position, becoming the minister of the Boston mosque.

 He loudly denounced Malcolm X after the latter split with Elijah Muhammad in 1963.
 He soon assumed leadership of the Harlem mosque, which Malcolm had previously led.
-After Elijah Muhammad's death in 1975, he briefly supported Muhammad's son and designated successor, Warith Muhammad, as leader of the Nation of Islam.
+After Elijah Muhammad died in 1975, he briefly supported Muhammad's son and designated successor, Warith Muhammad, as leader of the Nation of Islam.
 Shortly after Warith Muhammad began accepting whites as members within the Nation of Islam, now renamed the World Community of Al-Islam in the West, Farrakhan split from him and established a rival organization with about 10,000 members.

 Farrakhan's support for Jesse Jackson's presidential candidacy in 1984 quickly became an issue after Farrakhan made several controversial statements, most notably calling Judaism a "gutter religion."
 In June 1997, he wrote Jude Wanniski with a public correction of the New York Times article, published on April 5, 2000.

 Overshadowed in the controversy was the involvement of Nation of Islam leaders in American electoral politics for the first time.
-Previously, Black Muslims had generally followed Elijah Muhammad's counsel not to vote or to take part in political campaigns.
+Previously, Black Muslims had generally followed Elijah Muhammad's counsel not to vote or participate in political campaigns.
 Instead, the NOI encouraged the following: "The so-called Negro in America must elect his own political leaders and his own candidates."